A History of Lakeview Center

 Within three years, the board of directors for the Escambia County Guidance Clinic developed plans with local hospitals, advocacy groups and state agencies to open a comprehensive community mental health center in Pensacola.
 Using federal grants, local matching funds and land donated by Baptist Hospital, the three-building facility was completed in July 1968.
 On Jan.
 24, 1969, the Clinic's name was changed to the Community Mental Health Center of Escambia County.

 The 1970s initiated a period of rapid growth for the Center as new needs were identified and funding became available.
-Among the additions: alcohol treatment and rehabilitation services, a clinic for learning disabilities, drug abuse treatment services, a 24-hour telephone crisis counseling service, halfway houses for people returning from state psychiatric hospitals, specialized programs for adolescents, and a rape crisis center.
+Among the additions: alcohol treatment and rehabilitation services, a clinic for learning disabilities, drug abuse treatment services, a 24-hour telephone crisis counseling service, halfway houses for people returning from state psychiatric hospitals, specialized programs for adolescents, and a sexual violence program.

 In 1982 the organization was re-named Lakeview Center to reduce stigma and reflect its diversity of services.
 Over the years there were many significant changes including: